writethedocs/www/docs/conf/portland/2023/health.rst

 * have completed a full round of vaccine (1 dose of a single-dose vaccine or 2 doses of a two-dose vaccine)
 * that your most recent dose was at least fourteen days before the conference start
-* that your most recent dose or booster was no more than twelve months before the conference
+* that your most recent dose or booster was no more than twelve months before the conference start

 The following are acceptable forms of proof of full vaccination: